Computer Museum

 [Macintosh IIfx]

-Macintosh IIfx, (large photo of entire computer) described as "wicked fast," the Mac IIfx was the most expensive Macintosh ever with a price tag of about $10,000 or more depending on configuration.
+Macintosh IIfx, (large photo of entire computer) (1990-1992) Described as "wicked fast," the Mac IIfx was the most expensive Macintosh ever with a price tag of about $10,000 or more depending on configuration.
 That also puts it on the same price level as the original Lisa.
 It had a 40mHz processor and 4mb of RAM expandable to 128mb of RAM.
 The processor speed and the RAM were both very impressive when the IIfx was introduced on March 19, 1990.
 It was discontinued on 4-15-92.
 While impressive internally, the case is the same rectangular box as the Macintosh II and is similar to most desktop computers at the time.
 While not as eloquent as current Macs, I like that basic design compared to a tower since you can set your monitor on top for a convenient viewing height and the case is easy to open and work on.
 The IIfx was a gift to the museum in September 2006 from the same OLG family that donated the DEC MicroVaxII computer.
 The IIfx is in good cosmetic and operating condition.
 Detailed information is at several sites: Low End Mac, Wikipedia, apple-history and Macintosh II series.

 [Power Macintosh G3 Beige Mini Tower]